jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab2.md

 ```
-* Pipeline function loop_pipeline: Latency is now only 3 cycles (due to 20 parallel register accesses) but requires almost twice the logic as the second option (and about 4 times the logic of the first option), minus any optimizations that can be made.
+* Pipeline ```function loop_pipeline```: Latency is now only 3 cycles (due to 20 parallel register accesses) but requires almost twice the logic as the second option (and about 4 times the logic of the first option), minus any optimizations that can be made.

 <div align=center><img src="Images/2_18.png" alt="drawing" width="400"/></div>